JamSamPal/Babeler-offline-ai-assistant/head/README.md

 # Head
 Like a human, the head contains the "brain" (jarvis.py) and the "ears" and "mouth" (stt.py and tts.py).
-It also holds command_parser.py to link the brain to the mouth/ears.
-In the future this would use some kind of natural language processing to be broader in its scope.
+It also holds command_parser.py to link the two.
+In the future this would use some kind of natural language processing to give more flexible responses.